 It is possible to raise or lower your character's voice.
-To do so when using the flash client, click on the button labelled "Say", or, if you are using the stand-alone client, on the little sound icon in the bottom left corner.
-The default setting is normal loudness.
-By clicking on the respective selection buttons, you can alter the setting to yell (represented by two sound waves in the stand-alone client), which means that your character's next statement will be heard over a great distance.
-Conversely, if you set your local chat to whisper (no sound waves in the stand-alone icon), the next statement will be whispered, i.e. it will only be heard over a very short distance.
+To do so click on the little sound icon in the bottom left corner.
+The default setting is "say" = normal loudness.
+By clicking on the respective selection buttons, you can alter the setting to "yell" , which means that your character's next statement will be heard over a great distance.
+Conversely, if you set your local chat to "whisper" , the next statement will be whispered, i.e. it will only be heard over a very short distance.
 Please note that your character's next statements will be automatically reset to the default setting "say", regardless of the client you are using.

 Your character's loudness can also be modified by using shortcuts.
 These work in an identical manner on both client types: You can raise or lower your voice by pressing the hash key "#" as well as a letter that will specify the loudness of your character's statement in front of the text.
 Thus, "#w [Text]" will cause the following message to be whispered, while putting #y in front of the text will result in a yell and #s will make your character say the following text normally.
 Note that messages that are entered after #s, #y or #w are always posted in the local chat channel, regardless of which channel is open while it is entered.
 Also, keep in mind that there is a delay of 30 seconds on yelling, so characters cannot yell more than 2 messages per minute.

-A final note: If you find are using the stand-alone client and you find that the game window is covered by too many statements, you can speed up the automatic removal of statements by using the key combination Ctrl+W. A similar option is offered in the flash client, though per default no letter combination is assigned to it.
-To do so, simply enter the hotkeys dialog and assign the letter combination of your choice to the option called "Clear Oldest Message".
+A final note: If you find that the game window is covered by too many statements, you can speed up the automatic removal of statements by using the key combination Alt+W. You can also use the Options menu to assign a key combination of your choice to the General Hotkey called "Clear Oldest Message".

 - Server Log Channel

 In the server log channel, you will receive all kind of server messages.
 Among others, you can see here how much damage you take, how much damage you deal out or how much damage your summons cause, provided you have not disabled status messages in the console.
-Also, the loot of all monster that you or members of your party have defeated is shown in this channel.
+Also, the loot of all monsters that you or members of your party have defeated is shown in this channel, unless you have opened the loot channel.
 Further, you receive information on raids, the tutorial hints, and all messages you get from looking at things.
 In addition, you can see the time of your last visit in the server log and will be informed if the server is going offline in the next few minutes for server save or an update.